michaelrfarcasin/machine_learning/readme.md

-I create this project to practice and demonstrate machine learning using Python, Jupyter Notebook, and Tensorflow.
+I created this project to practice and demonstrate machine learning using Python, Jupyter Notebook, and Tensorflow.

-I worked on this as I went through [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction) (by Andrew Ng) on Coursera.
+I studied machine learning in the course [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction) (by Andrew Ng) on Coursera.